 Omake Mode is a fleshed-out version of the dancing games.
 While the gameplay remains the same, you can select your stage and your character.
 While a fun diversion, it's not nearly as good as the main game or the rhythm games it takes its inspiration from.

 Graphically it uses a similar visual style to PaRappa the Rapper; 2D images placed within a 3D world.
-It gives the game a cartoonish feel that's perfect for it's anarchic tone.
-The music is also top-notch, having heavy rotation on my playlist.
+It gives the game a cartoonish feel that's perfect for its anarchic tone.
+The music is also top-notch, having a heavy rotation on my playlist.
 There are tracks that take inspiration from a variety of styles including ska, punk, samba and rock.
 It's a great soundtrack and one that I've also provided in the download link.

 I've spent a lot of hours playing this game and definitely think it should've been brought over to the West.
 Give it a go, just watch out for all of the bums.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses Retroarch with the Mednafen_PSX core to emulate the game on PCs.
 XBox 360 controllers supported.
 English Menu Translation, Japanese Manual, MP3 Soundtrack and Poster included.
 Tested on Windows 7and Windows 10.